Fade BG Image

 I sat up and looked at my left leg — for the first time in ten years.

-It was there, as if to say, "I was always supposed to be here."
+It was there, as if to say, "I've always been here."

 "M-my leg… It's there…!!"